bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib.md

 See [`pandas.DataFrame.apply`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html#pandas.DataFrame.apply) for more details.

 !!! note
-    Calling `BodoDataFrame.apply` will immediately execute a plan to generate the a small sample of the BodoDataFrame and then call `pandas.DataFrame.apply` on the head to infer output types before proceeding with lazy evaluation.
+    Calling `BodoDataFrame.apply` will immediately execute a plan to generate a small sample of the BodoDataFrame and then call `pandas.DataFrame.apply` on the sample to infer output types before proceeding with lazy evaluation.

 <p class="api-header">Parameters</p>